marijnh/Eloquent-JavaScript/04_data.md

 To compute the measure of correlation between two Boolean variables, we can use the _phi coefficient_ (_ϕ_).
-This is a formula whose input is a ((frequency table)) containing the amount of times the different combinations of the variables were observed.
+This is a formula whose input is a ((frequency table)) containing the number of times the different combinations of the variables were observed.
 The output of the formula is a number between -1 and 1 that describes the correlation.